ellojess/Tweet_Generator/README.md

 # Tweet Generator

-A random tweet generator using implemented Markov Chain.
+A random tweet generator implemented using Markov Chain